catsocks/spacerocks-sdl/README.md

 * [CMake](https://cmake.org)
 * Node.js (optional, used for building the website and the manual)

-Before using the Node.js scripts make sure to install their dependencies using the _install_ command of the npm command-line tool from the root folder of the project.
+Note that to use the Node.js scripts, you must first run `npm install` from the root folder of this project to install their dependencies.

 #### Libraries